 The same goes for any injury whether it be a muscle strain, a joint sprain, disc injury, tendinopathy, bursitis or other condition.

 I had a classic case of this a couple of weeks ago.
-Ann was suffering with intense inside right knee pain that came on for no apparent reason a couple of weeks before.
-So painful was Anns knee that I had to see her at home because she was unable to put weight on her right leg to walk.
+Ann was suffering from intense inside right knee pain that came on for no apparent reason a couple of weeks before.
+So painful was Ann’s knee that I had to see her at home because she was unable to put weight on her right leg to walk.

-On retrospect, I shouldnt have been surprised, as again the MRI didnt match Anns signs and symptoms; that of redness, swelling and intense pain just below the joint line on the inside of Anns knee over the area of this bursa.
+In retrospect, I shouldn’t have been surprised, as again the MRI didn’t match Anns signs and symptoms; that of redness, swelling and intense pain just below the joint line on the inside of Ann’s knee over the area of this bursa.

-Furthermore, on close questioning, it became clear that Anns knee pain was being caused by the way that she was sitting.
-So Ann was put on intense program to treat the inflamed joint tissues (synovium), fascia (connective tissue) nerves, muscles and bone surfaces.
+Furthermore, on close questioning, it became clear that Ann’s knee pain was being caused by the way that she was sitting.
+So Ann was put on an intense program to treat the inflamed joint tissues (synovium), fascia (connective tissue) nerves, muscles, and bone surfaces.
 Ann was also shown how to sit and walk without aggravating her knee.